greglook/clj-cbor/README.md

 ### Write Handlers

-A write handler is a function with the signature `(f value) => repr`.
-In almost all cases the representation is a CBOR tagged value.
-The tag conveys the type semantic and generally the expected form that the value takes.
+A write handler is a function which takes a typed value and returns an encodable representation.
+In most cases the representation is a CBOR tagged value.
+The tag conveys the type semantic and generally the expected form that the representation takes.

 In some cases, multiple types will map to the same tag.
 For example, by default this library maps both `java.util.Date` and the newer `java.time.Instant` types